Menu

 What is the best month to visit Athens for weather?

-May and October are the two best months.
-May offers warm temperatures of 17 to 26 degrees Celsius, long sunny days, and minimal rain.
-October offers comfortable sightseeing temperatures of 16 to 24 degrees, still-swimmable seas at 23 degrees, and significantly fewer crowds and lower prices than summer.
+May and October are ideal.
+May offers warm temperatures of 17-26°C, long sunny days, and minimal rain.
+October provides comfortable 16-24°C temperatures, swimmable seas at 23°C, and fewer crowds.

 How hot does Athens get in summer?

 Very hot.
-July and August regularly hit 35 to 40 degrees Celsius with occasional spikes above 42 degrees.
-The Acropolis and other outdoor archaeological sites have virtually no shade and can be dangerously hot at midday.
-Outdoor sightseeing should be limited to early morning and late afternoon in peak summer.
+July and August regularly hit 35-40°C with occasional spikes above 42°C. The Acropolis has virtually no shade and can be dangerously hot at midday.

 Does it rain a lot in Athens?